turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/intermediate_enumerables.markdown

 ---

 ## Goals
-* Understand how to use max, max_by, their opposites, and sort_by appropriately.
+* Understand how to use `max`, `max_by,` their opposites, and `sort_by` appropriately.

 ### Hook

 We've got a handle on the beginner enumerables, and you've probably figued out how to use another few to sort our information.
+So far, we've learned how to create a new collection, and how to search in the selection returning us either a single item or multiple items.

 ### min / max